Climate change in Canada: Arctic

-Economic impact
+Socioeconomic impact

 Agriculture and food production

 During the drought of 2002, Ontario had a good season and produced enough crops to send a vast amount of hay to those hit the hardest in Alberta.
 However this is not something that can or will be expected every time there is a drought in the prairie provinces.
 This causes a great deficit in income for many as they are buying heads of cattle for high prices and selling them for very low prices.
 By looking at historical forecasts, there is a strong indication that there is no true way to estimate or to know the amount of rain to expect for the upcoming growing season.
 This does not allow for the agricultural sector to plan accordingly.

 In Alberta there has been a trend of high summer temperatures and low summer precipitation.
 This has led much of Alberta to face drought conditions.
 Drought conditions are harming the agriculture sector of this province, mainly the cattle ranching area.
 When there is a drought there is a shortage of feed for cattle (hay, grain).
 With the shortage on crops ranchers are forced to purchase the feed at the increased prices while they can.
 Those who cannot afford to pay top money for feed are forced to sell their herds.